coredac/dataflow/README.md

 $ docker run --name myneura -it neura:v1
 ```

-This will automatically clone, build, and test LLVM/MLIR and Neura inside a container, ensuring a consistent environment.
+Both methods will provide a consistent environment with LLVM/MLIR(version 19) and Neura built and ready to use.